Border Patrol agents caught on tape destroying humanitarian aid

-FALFURRIAS, TX - A video showing Border Patrol agents destroying immigrant lifelines in the dessert, including water bottles left by humanitarian organizations, is making its rounds on the internet.
+FALFURRIAS, TX - A video showing Border Patrol agents destroying immigrant lifelines in the desert, including water bottles left by humanitarian organizations, is making its rounds on the internet.

 In the video uploaded by the humanitarian group No More Deaths, agents working on the Arizona-Mexico border are seen kicking water jugs, removing blankets, and slashing containers.